getcarina/getcarina.com/_tutorials/getting-started-on-carina.md

     Downloads/mycluster
     ```

+1. Download the Docker 1.8.3 client into the unzipped directory.

+     On Linux, download the [Linux client](https://get.docker.com/builds/Linux/x86_64/docker-1.8.3) to `Downloads/mycluster`.

+     On Mac OS X, download the [Mac client](https://get.docker.com/builds/Darwin/x86_64/docker-1.8.3) to `Downloads/mycluster`.

+     On Windows, download the [Windows client](https://get.docker.com/builds/Windows/x86_64/docker-1.8.3.exe) to `Downloads/mycluster`.

 1. Open an application to run commands.

    On Linux and Mac OS X, open a terminal.

    On Windows, open a Command Prompt or PowerShell.

-1. Change to the unzipped directory.
-For example,

-    ```bash
-    $ cd Downloads/mycluster
-    ```

-1. Download the Docker 1.8.3 client into the unzipped directory.

-     On Linux, download the [Linux client](https://get.docker.com/builds/Linux/x86_64/docker-1.8.3).

-     On Mac OS X, download the [Mac client](https://get.docker.com/builds/Darwin/x86_64/docker-1.8.3).

-     On Windows, download the [Windows client](https://get.docker.com/builds/Windows/x86_64/docker-1.8.3.exe).

 1. Configure the client.